Grants, Fellowships & Scholarships: Engineering

 National Defense Science and Engineering Graduate Fellowship

-Awarded to U.S. citizens and nationals who intend to pursue a doctoral degree in one of fifteen supported disciplines.
+Awarded to U.S. citizens and nationals who intend to pursue a doctoral degree in science or engineering.

 The American Society of Mechanical Engineers Scholarships